seabro917/JND-project/README.md

 In this paper, we propose the first deep learning approach to predict SUR curves.
 The proposed approach relies on a siamese convolutional neural network, transfer learning, and deep feature learning.
 The model utilizes image pairs consisting of a reference image and a compressed image for training.
 Full model implementation code can be found in this [repo](https://github.com/Linhanhe/SUR-FeatNet).

-Please consider citing our paper with the following entry if you find the above information useful to you
+Please consider citing our paper with the following entry if you find the above codes and information useful to you
 ```@article{lin2020featnet,
   title={SUR-FeatNet: Predicting the satisfied user ratio curve for image compression with deep feature learning},
   author={Lin, Hanhe and Hosu, Vlad and Fan, Chunling and Zhang, Yun and Mu, Yuchen and Hamzaoui, Raouf and Saupe, Dietmar},